nathan-wheeler/Zoo-Feedback-Insights/README.md

 3. Key driver analysis to pinpoint the overall most prominent areas for improvement.
 Addressing the top 3 target areas (e.g. Food Services, Admission, Exhibit Availability) could lead 11.06% more customers to recommend the Zoo (EDA_Key_Driver).
 4. Segmentation Analysis (Latent Class Analysis) to group customers into 4 unique classes, highlighting experience-specific pain points.
 For example, 27% of visitors were engaged, but frustrated by zoo amenities (EDA_Segmentation).

-These results are summarized in Zoo_Open_Feedback_Insights.pdf
+These results are summarized in Zoo_Open_Feedback_Insights.pdf.
+Key tables and descriptive statistics are summarized in EDA_Summary_SQL.